 Right, now we know what doesn’t work.
 What can you do to create successful storytelling marketing that engages your audience, and actually makes them feel connected to your brand?

 The best way is by showing the viewers WHY you do what you do.
 Find out how people are using your product or service to better their lives and share their inspiring videos through storytelling marketing.
 Sometimes the simplest videos have the most effect.

-While storytelling often comes in the form of a video, there have been some other really effective ways of connecting with your audience through storytelling.
-Soul Cycle smashed it last year during gay pride month, by capturing the feelings of their customers during a spin class they communicated their focus on creating a safe, inclusive environment.
+While storytelling often comes in the form of a video, there have been some other effective ways of connecting with your audience through storytelling.
+In fact, Soul Cycle smashed it last year during gay pride month.
+By capturing the feelings of their customers during a spin class they communicated their focus on creating a safe, inclusive environment.

 By creating a human connection you make your customers realize that you are not just a corporate, capitalist money-greedy evil machine.
 Well, not completely anyway.

 Sometimes it’s better to tell the story how it is, without the shiny editing.
 Unlike the photo after adding the Instagram filter.
 In short, don’t lie.
 Usually, your audience can detect lies straight away – and you don’t wanna be put in the naughty corner.